drewcrawford/drewcrawford.github.io/metal_faq/index.md

 * FB8095102

+Note that captures taken in this way may not be replayed against the simulator.

+* FB8904809

 ## CompilerError Code=2 "Compiler encountered an internal error"

 This is generally a crash in the metal compiler (the one that happens at runtime).
 In my experience this is usually related to some problem in control flow analysis, so simplifying control flow may help.
 It may also be specific to a particular GPU driver (see the crash in `MTLCompilerService` that occurred around the same time for more clues.)

 * FB7863589
 * FB8276262
+* FB8962634

 ## CompilerError Code=1 "Compiler encountered an internal error"